framer/motion/README.md

 Motion is the only animation library with first-class APIs for both JavaScript and React.

-It also sports a unique hybrid engine, with all the power of JavaScript animations with the performance of native browser APIs.
+It's the only animation library with a hybrid engine, combining the power of JavaScript animations with the performance of native browser APIs.

 ## 🏎️ Quick start